zzz6519003/substrate-how-to-guides/how-to-substrate/docs/03-weights/calculate-fees.md

 ## Use cases

-- Modify the way fees are calculated, instead of using [`IdentityFee`][identityfee-rustdocs] which maps one unit of fee to one unit of weight
+Modify the way fees are calculated, instead of using [`IdentityFee`][identityfee-rustdocs] which maps one unit of fee to one unit of weight.

 ## Overview